MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 ### Project details

-1. Select a subscription. <!--Subscription requirements?-->
+1. Select the subscription that you will use for Azure Managed Lustre.

 1. In **Resource group**, select a resource group, or create a new one to use for this installation.

-1. **Region** and **Availability zone** - Set the Azure region and zone (if supported) for your file system.
+1. **Region** and **Availability zone**: Select the Azure region and availability zone (if the region supports zones) for your file system.

-   For the public preview, Azure Managed Lustre is supported in these regions: Australia East, Canada Central, East US, East US 2, South Central US, UK South, West Europe, West US 2, and West US 3.<!--Update list for the public preview.-->

    For best performance, create your Azure Managed Lustre file system in the same region and availability zone where your client machines will be.

 ### File system details

-Set the name and capacity of the Azure Managed Lustre file system.
+Set the name and capacity of the Azure Managed Lustre file system:

-* **File system name** - Choose a name to identify this file system in your list of resources.
+1. **File system name**: Choose a name to identify this file system in your list of resources.

-* **File system type** - Select the type of infrastructure to use for the file system.
-For this preview, the file system type will be **Durable, SSD**.
+2. **File system type**: Shows **Durable, SSD**, the type of infrastructure that's available for the file system in this preview.

-* **Storage and throughput** - These settings set the size of your file system.
+3. **Storage and throughput**: Use these settings to set the size of your file system.

   Your file system size is determined by two factors: the amount of storage allocated for your data (storage capacity), and the maximum data transfer rate (throughput).
 You'll select one of these options.
 The other values are calculated based on the  **Throughput per TiB** setting for your file system type.